Monoclonal Antibody COVID-19 Infusion

 - Smoking, current and former

 - Medical-related technological dependence

 - Unable to perform Activities of Daily Living without assistance

 Note: If an individual has received a monoclonal antibody treatment, defer COVID-19 vaccination for 90 days.

 Outside EPIC Workflow:Provider’s office should call the SIH St. Joseph Memorial Hospital Infusion Center at 618-684-3156 extension 55315 and notify them that there is a patient that needs to be set up for an infusion.
 The scheduler will fax the provider’s office a hard copy of the order and the Fact Sheet, for the provider to complete and return.
 Once all necessary information is received, the patient will be scheduled.

 How do I get the treatment?

 A physician order is required to receive monoclonal antibodies.
 Once an order is placed by a physician, a scheduler will reach out to eligible patients and make arrangements for the infusion.
-At this time, SIH has limited quantities of the monoclonal antibody and will be distributing it on a first come first serve basis.
-The supply of the drug is being allocated from the state to healthcare facilities on a weekly basis.
+At this time, SIH has limited quantities of the monoclonal antibody.
+The supply of the drug is being allocated from the state to healthcare facilities.
 If you feel like you meet criteria, please reach out to your Primary Care Provider to discuss a referral.